Skip to Content

 The Sawdust Factory

 The Sawdust Factory is a special place where kids (and adults) can create their own woodcrafts.
-Kids select their project, add their own artistic touches, and create a unique piece of artwork.
+Kids select their projects, add their own artistic touches, and create unique pieces of artwork.
 There are a variety of projects to choose from including birdhouses, bug boxes, race cars, picture frames, and much more.

 Amys-Farm-promo-baby-pig